 SecureCloud is an ecosystem of cloud facilities characterized by superior security guarantees, providing protection from attacks by privileged users (e.g. the cloud provider or the system administrator) and software (e.g. the hypervisor).
 Protection relies on new security extensions recently introduced into commercially available off-the-shelf CPUs.
 The current implementation is based on Intel SGX, but support for additional platforms might become available in the future.
 SecureCloud is customizable, since it enables developers to build a cloud-based computing environment based on SGX-enabled containers that matches their personal preferences.
 SecureCloud is modular, because it allows developers to pick and use only the features that they need/want.
 SecureCloud is flexible, since it can satisfy a wide range of customers-specific requirements including big data processing, secure intra-cloud communication, precise microservice scheduling and reliable data storage.
 SecureCloud is interoperable, in that its facilities can be seamlessly integrated with best of breed offerings from the Open Source community.

 TaLoS is a library that is used as part of the SecureCloud auditing service.

 LibSEAL uses the TaLoS library described abobe to securely log all requests and responses sent to a microservice.

 SGX-Spark is a modified version of the Apache Spark framework, which runs compute tasks inside of SGX enclave.

 SCONE is a platform to build and run secure applications with the help of Intel SGX (Software Guard eXtensions).

-Kubernetes is an open-source project maintained by Google to automatically deploy, scale in and out, and manage containerized applications on computer clusters.
+Kubernetes is an open-source project to automatically deploy, scale in and out, and manage containerized applications on computer clusters.

 The usage of SGX, be it directly in an application or through SGX-based microservices, requires that the cloud environment adequately supports and exposes the SGX resources.